 MN Vikings Get Best Injury News of Season

-The Minnesota Vikings are on a bye this week after completing a two-week swing through Europe.
-It didn’t go perfectly with an ugly loss in Dublin against Pittsburgh, but the team made up for things in a gutty win over Cleveland in London.
+The Minnesota Vikings are on a bye this week, after completing a two-week swing through Europe.
+The business trip was far from perfect, and started off with an ugly loss in Dublin against Pittsburgh.
+But they brought home one victory, thanks to a gutty comeback win in London Sunday, over Cleveland.

 Starters returning to practice for Minnesota Vikings